WHAT IS?

 The coffee is sealed in a plastic container with an easy to dispense spout that is set in a cardboard box that goes right in your refrigerator for easy access for the team.

-So if you want 3 gallons per week, or 4 or 8 or 17, you have options.
+So if you want 3 gallons per week, or 4 or 8 or 17, you can scale up or down easily.

 You can email, text or call if you need anything.